 If you use a Google Calendar, it is possible to embed that on the website to show events.
 When you add an event to your Google Calendar it will also appear on the website.

 Restricted areas are not always straightforward.
 Whilst WordPress does provide the option to password protect individual pages, you have to remember to protect each page individually (and with the same password, unless you want your members to type a different password for each of the pages).
 Also it is only the pages themselves which are protected.
 If you provide a link to a separate document, such as a membership list, that document will not be separately protected so anyone who finds out the web address for that document can download it.
-The better way to do this is with individual member logins, but that isn’t something we offer at the moment.
+The better way to do this is with individual member logins, but that isn’t something we offer as these sites are kept deliberately simple.

 We provide you with an individual login to your own site so you can update it yourself.
 Your initial password will be a random selection of letters and numbers.
 You can change this to something more memorable, but the system enforces strong passwords and will reject anything it considers too weak.
 A good method of choosing long passwords it to string together several unrelated words, e.g. aardvarkmauvepotato, which is long, looks nonsensical but is easier to remember than random letter combinations.